AndrewGuerrero/ng-caryll/content/effective_cpp.md

 };
 ```

 The problem can be solved by creating a specialized `MsgSender` just for `CompanyZ`.
-This is known
+This is called
-as *total template specialization*.
+*total template specialization*.

 ``` cpp
 template<>